Republican Party — US Capitol

 Secretary of State

-Florida senator turned Secretary of State, Rubio serves as the administration's top diplomat and is one of the most experienced foreign policy voices in the Republican Party.
-A frequent 2028 presidential speculation subject.
+Florida senator turned Secretary of State, Rubio serves as the administration's top diplomat and one of the most experienced foreign policy voices in the Republican Party.
+A frequent 2028 presidential speculation subject with strong support from the establishment wing.

 2026 Republican Strategy